-To mark International Women’s Day, the LKI sought out Kavita Ramdas, the former President and CEO of the Global Fund for Women, to hear her views on women and foreign policy.
-The interview was conducted by LKI Research Associate, Rapti Ratnayake, and is part of the LKI Spotlight Series, which features interviews with experts around the world on contemporary international relations.
+To mark International Women’s Day, LKI sought out Kavita Ramdas, the former President and CEO of the Global Fund for Women, to hear her views on women and foreign policy.
+The interview was conducted by LKI Research Associate, Rapti Ratnayake, and is part of LKI’s Spotlight Series, which features interviews with experts around the world on contemporary international relations.

 Ms. Ramdas is currently an independent philanthropic adviser and consultant, and the founder of KNR Sisters.
 Prior to this, she worked at the Ford Foundation, both as the senior adviser to Ford’s President, Darren Walker, and as its representative in India, Nepal and Sri Lanka.

 From 1996 to 2010, Ms. Ramdas headed the Global Fund for Women.
 Under her leadership, the fund’s assets more than tripled, giving women in more than 170 countries access to capital and broadening their financial opportunities.
 The Global Fund for Women is now the largest grant-making foundation focused exclusively on women’s rights.

 Ms. Ramdas is a graduate of the Woodrow Wilson School of Public and International Affairs at Princeton University, where she completed a master’s degree in Public Affairs with a focus on International Development.
 She received her bachelor’s degree in Politics and International Relations from Mount Holyoke College in the United States.

 See below for a lightly edited transcript of the interview.